Entangled states are typically incomparable: Introduction

 \begin{remark*} Our proof approach, as written, is not quantitative; we prove that the desired majorisation probability converges to zero without proving any explicit bounds on this probability.
 In principle, it may be possible to establish quantitative central limit theorems for the complex Wishart--Laguerre spectrum, which would provide an explicit bound, though it seems that substantial new ideas would be required to precisely characterise the asymptotic rate of decay of the majorisation probability (computer experiments by Cunden, Facchi, Florio and Gramegna~\cite{CFFG20} indicate that the probability has order of magnitude $n^{-\theta}$ for some constant $\theta>0$, assuming that the ratio $m/n$ is held constant). \end{remark*}

 \begin{remark*} We have only discussed LOCC-convertibility of \emph{bipartite} quantum states, and it is natural to also ask about \emph{multipartite} states with more than two subsystems.
 The theory of LOCC-convertibility becomes much more challenging in this general setting (in the tripartite case, a necessary and sufficient condition is known~\cite{Taj13}, but it is rather complicated).
-However, our proof of Nielsen's conjecture automatically implies a similar result for any number of subsystems (e.g., if there are three subsystems, we can simply view two of the subsystems as comprising a single larger subsystem to reduce to the bipartite case; this only makes LOCC-convertibility more permissive). \end{remark*}
+However, our proof of Nielsen's conjecture automatically implies a similar result for any number of subsystems (e.g., if there are three subsystems, we can simply view two of the subsystems as comprising a single larger subsystem to reduce to the bipartite case; this only makes LOCC-convertibility more permissive).
+Actually, for more than two subsystems one expects much stronger results along these lines; see \cite{GKW17,SWGK18}. \end{remark*}

+\begin{remark*} It would be interesting to investigate whether similar ideas can be extended to other natural random measures and related partial orders.
+For fixed-trace orthogonal or symplectic Wishart ensembles, one would need analogues of the multivariate linear-statistics central limit theorems used in \cref{thm:general-CLT,thm:general-CLT-infinite}, together with sufficiently precise control of the corresponding covariance structure after trace-normalisation.
+For more general measures on the simplex, such as Dirichlet-type laws, one obstacle is that the convenient exact order-statistic representation used in \cref{sec:uniform-measure} is no longer available in the same form.
+One could also ask for analogues in thermomajorisation, but there the relevant order is governed by thermo-Lorenz curves rather than ordinary majorisation, so the Hardy--Littlewood--P\'olya convex-function reduction used here is not directly available. \end{remark*}

 In addition to \cref{thm:Nielsen-RMT}, we also prove some other related results, which we describe next.